 Lewd conduct in public means touching your or another person's private parts for sexual arousal, when you know or reasonably should know that there is someone else nearby who would take offense.

 Lewd conduct and solicitation of lewd conduct are misdemeanors in California.

-When it passed Penal Code 653.22, the California legislature made it clear that it did not want to prevent local governments from passing their own laws on loitering for prostitution.26 So city and county governments can impose tougher restrictions and additional punishments (such as forfeiture of property27) on this behavior.
+When it passed Penal Code 653.22, the California legislature made it clear that it did not want to prevent local governments from passing their own laws.26 So city and county governments can impose tougher restrictions and additional punishments (such as forfeiture of property27) on this behavior.

-Penal Code 303a, California's law against loitering to solicit the purchase of alcohol, makes it a misdemeanor to loiter outside of an establishment that serves alcohol to be served on the premises (i.e., a bar or restaurant) for the purpose of persuading other patrons to buy you alcohol.28
+Penal Code 303a PC, California's law against loitering to solicit the purchase of alcohol, makes it a misdemeanor to loiter outside of an establishment that serves alcohol to be served on the premises (i.e., a bar or restaurant) for the purpose of persuading other patrons to buy you alcohol.28

 Some prostitutes find their customers in bars or clubs and initiate the transaction by persuading the customers to buy them drinks.
-If you are arrested under circumstances like these, you may be able to get charges of loitering with intent to commit prostitution reduced to PC 303a charges--which are likely to carry a bit less of a stigma on a criminal record.
+If you are arrested under circumstances like these, you may be able to get charges reduced to PC 303a charges--which are likely to carry a bit less of a stigma on a criminal record.

 Call us for help...

 If you or loved one is charged and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.
 You may also want to visit our page for a general discussion of loitering laws in California.